 - Slit—in addition to the coronagraphic masks, the LRS slit is also located at the telescope focal plane.

-- Detectors—in contrast to other JWST instruments, which use HgCdTe infrared detector arrays, MIRI uses three arsenic-doped silicon (Si:Ar) IBC arrays, each with 1K × 1K pixels.
+- Detectors—in contrast to other JWST instruments, which use HgCdTe infrared detector arrays, MIRI uses 3 arsenic-doped silicon (Si:Ar) IBC arrays, each with 1K × 1K pixels.
 The MIRI detectors were developed specifically for JWST sensitivity requirements; MIRI, being most sensitive to thermal background of all the JWST instruments, is also the coldest instrument, actively cooled to its operating temperature of 7 K by a cryocooler.
-Since the cryocooler uses a two-stage closed-cycle design, there is no expendable cryogen.
+Since the cryocooler uses a 2-stage closed-cycle design, there is no expendable cryogen.

 Medium-resolution spectrometer (MRS)

 Glasse et al. (2015) summarize the approximate sensitivities and saturation limits for various modes obtained from laboratory testing.
 Observers preparing MIRI proposals should use the JWST ETC to obtain detailed performance estimates (jwst.etc.stsci.edu).
 Up-to-date information on the use and applicability of the ETC can be found on the ETC website and in the ETC Documentation.

 Data calibration and analysis

 Information about calibration is available in the article JWST Data Calibration Considerations; links in the article point to content about absolute astrometric, flux, and wavelength calibration, as well as information on calibration reference files.

 Details about the data can be found in the JWST File Names, Format, and Data Structures article.
 The JWST pipeline is described in JWST Science Calibration Pipeline Overview and some information about post-pipeline processing can be found at JWST Post-Pipeline Data Analysis.

 External MIRI websites